-City adopts ordinance banning toy firearms in northwest Iowa
+Council advances measure banning toy firearms

 “What we’re trying to do is potentially prevent a tragedy.
 We encounter these BB guns and replica weapons far more frequently it seems,” Kirkpatrick said.
 “What we fear is that one of our officers or maybe a citizen that has a concealed carry permit and is armed with an actual firearm is confronted with one of these situations and we have a tragedy on our hands.”

-Officials will consider how the toy firearm is being used before issuing a misdemeanor violation, said Assistant City Attorney Caleb Christopherson.
+Officials would consider how the toy firearm was being used before issuing a misdemeanor violation, said Assistant City Attorney Caleb Christopherson.

-Note: This story has been corrected to show that additional City Council votes are needed before the ordinance could take effect.
+Councilman Pete Groetken acknowledged that the proposal is “probably not going to be a huge deterrent.”

+“Hopefully it would prevent a tragic incident from happening down the line if everyone understands clearly that the lookalikes make it a very challenging situation for police and they would be very smart and wise not to do that,” Groetken said.